Lübeck - May 2013

 We then walked all the way to the Dom, the cathedral, where I did another mea culpa ...

 ... and then we walked all the way to the other end of town - to Burgtor.
-Passing other historic buildings and shopping venues we arrived at the western gate of town.
+Burgtor, the only other gate that is standing today, was the only land protection for Lübeck.

 Finally we got back where we started and took the elevator/lift to the top of the St. Petri Church and had an overall summary of all we had done and seen during a long day.